armandosunny/EcoNicheS/README.md

 ---

 ### 5.2 Method 2: Running in RStudio
-1. Download the `EcoNicheS.R` file from the [GitHub Repository](https://github.com/armandosunny/EcoNicheS).
+1. Download the `EcoNicheSV1.5.R` file from the [GitHub Repository](https://github.com/armandosunny/EcoNicheS).
 2. Double-click the file to open it in **RStudio**.
 3. In RStudio, click the **"Run App"** button (located at the top right of the script editor window).
 4. EcoNicheS will launch automatically in the **RStudio Viewer** or in your default web browser.